-- 7. Check engine driven fuel pump by turning off boost pump and checking for no change in engine operation.
-Observe red fuel pressure light on when boost pump is off.
+- 7. Check engine driven fuel pump by turning off boost pump and no change in engine operation.
+On aircraft equipped with a green fuel pressure light, observe green fuel pressure light out and red fuel pressure light on.
+On aircraft equipped with an annunciator panel, observe red fuel pressure light on.
 Return boost pump switch to ON position and observe proper light indication(s). - 8.
 Gently close throttle to split tachometer needles to check proper operation of overrunning clutch.
 When needles join, return to operating RPM.